Pathways of Thoughts: Multi-Directional Thinking for Long-form Personalized Question Answering

 \subsubsection{\textbf{Set of Possible Actions for State $s_t$ ($A_{s_t}$):}}

-We consider the following fundamental actions that the agent can choose from in thinking process: \textit{answering}, \textit{planning}, \textit{checking for personalization}, \textit{personalizing}, \textit{reasoning}, \textit{clarifying}, \textit{summarizing}, \textit{revising}, and \textit{finalizing}.\footnote{This action, \textit{finalizing}, also referred to as halting, terminates the process.} The detailed definition and output format of each action is provided in Appendix~\ref{app:imp-details-action-def}.
+We consider the following fundamental actions that the agent can choose from in thinking process: \textit{answering}, \textit{planning}, \textit{personalization}, \textit{personalizing}, \textit{reasoning}, \textit{clarifying}, \textit{summarizing}, \textit{revising}, and \textit{finalizing}.\footnote{This action, \textit{finalizing}, also referred to as halting, terminates the process.} The detailed definition of each action and output format of them is provided in Appendix~\ref{app:imp-details-action-def}.
 In the initial state, the agent is restricted to selecting the \textit{planning} action, as it must first plan the steps required to address the user's question.
 In subsequent states, the agent can choose from all the actions; however, the model can only select the \textit{revising} action if it has previously selected the \textit{answering} action, as revision typically follows the generation of a response.